What is Federal Work-Study?

 - Have a completed and current FAFSA on file

-- Making Satisfactory Academic Progress (SAP) according to SCTC’s SAP Policy and
+- Student must be making Satisfactory Academic Progress (SAP) according to SCTC’s SAP Policy and

 What are the benefits of work-study?